semigm/IGME-110/exercises/positioningExercise/cssPositioningExercise.md

 }
 ```
 ## Uploading and Due Date
-Upload the week8 folder with your edited layout.css file to your igme110 folder on GitHub.
+Upload the cssPositioning folder with your edited layout.css file to your igme110 folder on GitHub.
 > userName.github.io/igme110/cssPositioning/layout.html

 You have until the start of monday's' class (3/4) to complete the exercise.